microsoft/health-architectures/Postman/README.md

 1. For the `api-for-fhir` Postman environment, you will need to retrieve the following values:

 - `tenantId` - AAD tenant ID
-- `clientId` - Application (client) ID assigned in the AAD application registration for Postman
+- `clientId` - Application (client) ID in the AAD application registration for Postman
 - `clientSecret` - Client secret stored for Postman (see Step 1 #29 above)
 - `fhirurl` - Azure API for FHIR endpoint - e.g. https://<azure_api_for_fhir_app_name>.azurehealthcareapis.com
 - `resource` - Azure API for FHIR endpoint - e.g. https://<azure_api_for_fhir_app_name>.azurehealthcareapis.com